Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 4. If desired, select another worker in the *Worker* drop-down list.

 5. If desired, define optional properties in the *Optional properties* section.
-By doing this, you can narrow the entity for which the webhook is used.
-You can enter all DataHub entities as well as any database field.
+This allows you to add additional data to the webhook message you want to send.
+For example, DataHub attributes are not added to the payload by default, so you can add them here.
+You can enter DataHub entities as well as any database field.
 The following prerequisites must be fulfilled:

+    - The properties must be part of the model you have entered in the *Fully qualified class name* field.
     - DataHub entities must have a leading underscore.
-    - The property must be part of the model you have entered in the *Fully qualified class name* field.
     - The data must be passed as array.

     See the following examples: